 Unfortunately, we couldn’t get to all of the cities and towns in the region, but Sarah, Jill, and I had fun exploring this great area of Texas, even if it was just virtually.
 With any luck in the near future, we can visit the Lakes Trail Region and more of the great, big state of Texas.

-Safe travels to you and I hope to see you on the road in the future, as you explore Texas and learn just how big Texas is.
+I hope to see you on the road in the future, as you explore Texas and learn just how big Texas is.